beaker-project/beaker/documentation/admin-guide/system-requirements.rst

 -  4 or more gigabytes of RAM.

--  4 or more CPUS running at 2.5Ghz or higher.
+-  4 or more CPUs running at 2.5GHz or higher.

 -  2 or more terabytes tree storage requirement.